junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 > Been on the run, running harder even than usual.
 The driver of the Seville called himself Anderson, said he was a hunter... and he was hunting Sam.
 He said Sam had killed Silas, but there's no way that can be true.
 No little boy could have done what I saw in there.
 But Anderson wouldn't listen, and now in the last twenty-four hours I've committed kidnapping, grand theft auto (well, semi), and murder.
 That's five hunters I've killed, if you count H -- but who really knows what he was?
 And I don't know that Anderson was what he said he was, either.
 He passed up two chances to take Sammy out.
 I didn't give him a third.
 And I didn't give any of three Dowry brothers a chance at all.
 >
 > <u>It was Dean who killed Anderson.
-Myoldest son is blooded.</u> All I ever write about is death.
+My oldest son is blooded.</u> All I ever write about is death.
 Because all I ever see is death, and you know what?
 I did that to myself.
 It's got to end, but it can't end until I settle what happened to Mary.

 Oh God, Dean's first kill.
 And it's a human.
 It's a human.
 It's a hunter.
 And, just like moments ago, one of my theories, this man gets to the same conclusion as mine, that Sammy is the suspicious dangerous one.
 And this man hasn't even done anything wrong yet, he could have hurt Sammy two times but he didn't.
 He couldn't do it to an eight-year-old.
 But the Winchesters killed him for just thinking that.